mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

     1. In the desktop launcher, select _Search your Computer_ > _Applications_ for the Visual Studio Code icon.
     2. Select the _Launch_ button to open VSC
     3. Copy VSC icon to Launcher.
-    4. Subsequently can Double click on the VSC icon in Launcher.
+    4. Subsequently, can Double click on the VSC icon in Launcher.

 * Alternatives for opening VSC from a terminal
  1. Open VSC